How to Barricade a Door to Stop Forced Entry

 Half Deadbolts Installed on the Door

-This is our favorite method.
+This is our best home security tip.
 When combined with 3″ hinge and strike screws, it is the most secure, the most attractive and the easiest method to brace the door.
 However, installation is beyond most home-owners ability to install.
 Contact your local locksmith to install half deadbolts.

 OnGuard Security Door Brace